Discover how to make cauliflower taste great even if you don’t like cauliflower.

 Slow-cooked, boiled, steamed, curried, roasted, riced, pureed, fried . . . they all taste different.

-So, let me ask you a question.
-How have you had cauliflower in the past?
-How many ways have you cooked it?
+So, let me ask you: how have you eaten cauliflower in the past?
+How many different ways have you cooked it?

 Boiled (or over-boiled)?